10 Incident Management Best Practices to Ensure a Good Process

 To effectively manage incidents, you need the right tools and Incident Management software that align with your processes and goals.
 Here are three powerful tools that can help streamline your Incident Management process:

-1. InvGate Service Desk
+1. InvGate Service Management

-Example of the Ticket Management view on InvGate Service Desk.
+Example of the Ticket Management view on InvGate Service Management.

-With features like automated ticket routing, customizable workflows with a powerful no-code workflow builder, and real-time reports and dashboards, InvGate Service Desk helps IT teams resolve incidents faster and improve service quality.
+With features like automated ticket routing, customizable workflows with a powerful no-code workflow builder, and real-time reports and dashboards, InvGate Service Management helps IT teams resolve incidents faster and improve service quality.
 Plus, it's ITIL 4 certified, ensuring that it aligns with industry best practices.

 2. SolarWinds Service Desk